fietec/cleks.h/README.md

 ```

 ## Known Issues

-- No support for escape codes in strings
+- No build system so far (this is stil in development)
 - Features such as parsing integers and floats can't be disabled